ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 #### Accounting

 Another important role of the Mediator is accounting.
-This is necessary for some issunace protocols that enforce rate limits.
+This is necessary for some issuance protocols that enforce rate limits.
 For example, the Issuer may want to limit the number of tokens issued to a single Client over the course of a day.
 If the Issuer does not learn information about the Client, then the Issuer cannot enforce this limit on a per-Client basis.
 The Issuer could,